Inna Mystic Ally Monk Skills and Runes

 Rotation

-Playing the Inna Mystic Ally Monk, you will be using a decision-making chain;
+Playing the Inna Mystic Ally Monk, you will be using a decision-making

-current situation in the fight, and your available cooldowns.
-Note that the
+the current situation in the fight, and your available cooldowns.
+Note that

-it is quite easy to over-pull with
+enemies; it is quite easy to over-pull with

-Cyclone Strike, and if you do, the
+Cyclone Strike, and if you

-Mystic Ally will not be able to reach the priority high value targets
+Mystic Ally will not be able to reach the priority high value

-following factors.
+to the following factors.

 - Do your repositioning from fight to fight in between your relevant CoE